mickaelChen/ReDO/README.md

 ## Table of Contents

 - [Random samples](#random-samples)
-  * Samples for Flowers, LFW, CUB and our toy dataset
+  * Samples for Flowers, LFW, CUB and toy dataset
   * A more diverse dataset with two classes
 - [Datasets instructions](#datasets-instructions)
   * Flowers